MLReef/mlreef/web/README.md

   brew install node`
   ```
 * Install react scripts `npm install --global react-scripts`
+* To perform the unit test run `npm test`
+* To perform end2end testing run `bin/ci-run-end2end-tests`

 ### Download Dependencies
 Install all frontend dependencies with npm: `npm install`

 ### Run Locally
 You can start the frontend application locally with npm, using the `npm start` command.

 ## Project structure